CreativeSuzi33/CreativeSuzi33/README.md

 - 📫 email: suziann33@protonmail.com

-- I am looking for a job/paid project.
+- I am looking for a job.

 Thank you.